-All practice sessions, rehearsals, or performances in White Concert Hall must be pre-scheduled in the music office, GC 211, by a music faculty member.
-Students are not permitted to use the hall when it appears to be vacant unless they have "SCHEDULED" time with the Department secretary.
+• All practice sessions, rehearsals, or performances in White Concert Hall must be scheduled through the music office, GC 211, by a music faculty member.
+Students are not permitted to use the hall when it appears to be vacant unless they have scheduled time with the department secretary.
 If not scheduled, students will be asked the leave the hall.